Armenian millet

-Mehmet II separated the Armenian millet from the Greek Orthodox millet because of the disagreements that they had over orthodoxy.
-By establishing a new Armenian Patriarchate in Constantinople, members of the millet were not only able to handle things autonomously, they had the legal status to bring a case to the Islamic courts.
-The Armenian millet did not have the ability to hold authority over the many people they were supposed to, as the majority of the Armenian population in Eastern Turkey was far from Constantinople.
-This Patriarchate proved to be more powerful than the Catholicosates of Sis and Etchmiadzin.
-Ottoman Armenians had institutions such as courts of law, schools, prisons, and hospitals for their own community.
+Sultan Mehmet II separated the Armenian millet from the Greek Orthodox millet because of the disagreements that they had over orthodoxy.
+After the establishment of the Armenian Patriarchate in Constantinople — who served as the leader or milletbaşı of the Armenian millet — members of the millet were able to handle things autonomously and had the legal status to bring a case to the Islamic courts.
+Older Armenian centers such as the Catholicosates of Etchmiadzin and Cilicia continued to operate, while Constantinople’s authority under the Armenian Patriarchate expanded gradually.
+Under the millet system, Ottoman Armenians had institutions such as courts of law, schools, prisons, and hospitals for their own community.

 The Tanzimat era saw reformers, Ottoman statesmen and non-Muslim reformers alike, attempt to codify the law under the principle of the doctrine of equality.
 Secular law codes were promulgated in both the Porte and the Patriarchate which saw laity increase in power at the expense of the clergy.
 This was none more exemplified with the Armenian National Constitution.
-In 1915 the Tehcir Law marked the beginning of the Armenian genocide.
-In 1918 the Armenian Patriarchate announced its relationship with the Ottoman Empire to be terminated, though it now has a relationship with the Republic of Turkey.
-Armenians are a recognized minority according to the Treaty of Lausanne, but do not receive funding from the Directorate of Religious Affairs.
+Up until 1878, the Armenian millet was considered the millet-i sadıka or the "loyal millet" in the Ottoman Empire.